Lab 01 - Booleans, Conditionals, & Console I/O

 The “What Would Python Display?”
 (WWPD) questions are designed to test your knowledge and understanding of what the given Python code is doing.
 You should read the code and try to determine what would be displayed by the Python interpreter.
 After you’ve made your guess, or if you are completely stumped on what it is doing, type the code in to the interpreter and see what happens and if you were correct.
 If not, spend some time figuring out what was wrong.

-Use the following "What Would Python Display?" questions to test your knowledge on short-circuiting:
+Use the following “What Would Python Display?” questions to test your knowledge on logical operators and short-circuiting:

 >>> True and 13